AlphaGao1993/CoolWeather/README.md

 ## update:use custom ovalWeatherView

-you may find the code in branch oval.
+you can find the code in branch oval.

 ![](http://oa3wvfmvl.bkt.clouddn.com/coolweather2.png)